Ways to achieve an hour a day’s exercise for your children

 “Taking exercise should be part of family life and it needs to be driven by the parents, with the children taking part rather than parents ‘motivating’ them to take exercise.”

-And if the weather is really too bad to venture outdoors, Dublin-based Sheila O’Sullivan, who is also a consultant with the Irish Heart Foundation and an ex-Ireland Basketball player, has a number of ideas for parents and teachers to get kids moving indoors this winter.
+And if the weather is really too bad to venture outdoors, Dublin-based Sheila O’Sullivan, who is also a consultant with the Irish Heart Foundation and an ex-Ireland Basketball player, has a number of ideas for parents and teachers to get kids moving indoors.

 – Functional movement is good, this can include competitions on how quickly children can tidy the room, pick up toys, clear desks or rooms at home.